stevenaeola/gitpitch/prog/assessment_2_progblack_2021/README.md

 ## Task summary

-- Choose a skill to develop (JavaScript on non JavaScript)
+- Choose a skill to develop (JavaScript or non-JavaScript)
 - Choose a collaborative project to contribute to e.g.
   - Open Source Software
   - Hackathon